 This means that Google has found a URL – for example, in a sitemap – but hasn’t crawled it yet.

 Keep in mind that in some cases, it could simply mean that Google will crawl it soon.
-This issue can also be connected with crawl budget problems – Google may view your website as low quality because it lacks performance or contains thin content.
+This issue can also be connected with crawl budget problems when Google may view your website as low quality.

 Alternate page with proper canonical tag

-This URL is a duplicate of a canonical page marked by the correct tag, and it points to the canonical page.
+This URL is a duplicate of a canonical page marked by the accepted tag.
 Canonical tags are used to specify a URL that represents the primary version of a page.
-It’s a way of preventing duplicate content issues when many identical or similar pages exist.

 Duplicate without user-selected canonical